BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

         tests: ["resources/js/my_cljs_project_node_test.js"]
     };

-__Important__: You may be able specify an advanced compilation mode with buster-cljs only for browser js; nodejs with advanced compilation is not supported just yet.
+__Important__: Advanced compilation mode is only supported in the browser.
+Node.js with advanced compilation is not supported just yet.

 ## Running your tests in buster.js

-Now you are ready to run the tests, once you have some slave browsers connected to the `buster-server`, you can run:
+Now you are ready to run the tests.
+Once you have some slave browsers connected to `buster-server`, run:

     $> buster-test -e browser